hardistyar/openDS-schemas/basic-structure.md

 ## Overall structure (sections of the schema)
 At the highest level of structure, the properties of an open Digital Specimen are divided into several sections, each represented in the schema as a nested JSON object.
 The first of these, the authoritative or a_section has already been introduced above.
 It together with the other section types are explained as follows:

 - **authoritative a_section**, contains essential data about a specimen.
 The a_section is represented by an a_section object containing all the key/value pair properties that are deemed to be authoritative information about a physical specimen.
-The complete schema definition of the A section corresponds to the information elements expected to be present at MIDS level 2.
-The A section is mandatory.
+The complete schema definition of the a_section corresponds to the information elements expected to be present at MIDS level 2.
+The a_section is mandatory.

 - **images i_section**, containing references to images or images themselves of the specimen and/or its labels.
 The images section is represented by an i_section object containing metadata about the available images.